kb100/youtubed/README.md

     youtubed --download-dir=$HOME/.youtubed --media-cmd="i3-msg exec mpv"

 where you can replace `mpv` with your favorite media player, or with `""` to disable automatic opening of files after download completes.
+If you specify `--daemon-dir` you must also specify the same directory in the i3blocks blocklet command:

+    command=$SCRIPT_DIR/youtubed_controller $DAEMON_DIR

 Restart `i3`: